-Full admission to the Master of Arts in Theology may be granted to applicants who meet the University's minimum graduate admission criteria and the following qualifications:
+Full admission to the masters programs of the Hubmaier School may be granted to applicants who meet the University's minimum graduate admission criteria and the following qualifications:

-- A Statement of Call and Commitment to Christian Ministry.
+- 1. A Statement of Call and Commitment to Christian Ministry.
 The written statement should document:

 - · Conversion experience

-- · Family background
+- Family background

-- · Spiritual development
+- Spiritual development

-- Call to ministry
+- · Call to ministry

 - Vocational/ministry goals

 - Educational Goals

 - 2. Spouse/Fiancé Information Form.
 This form, completed by the spouse or fiancé of the applicant, asks for biographical information as well as a description of present Christian service and understanding of the commitment to vocational Christian ministry.

 - 3. Church Endorsement Form.
 This form, completed by the church where the applicant is currently a member, gives evidence of the applicant's sincere commitment to Christian ministry.
 The current pastor should provide reference information on the church endorsement form.
 If the endorsement covers a period of membership for less than one year, an additional church endorsement from a second church may be required by the Admissions Committee.

 - 4. Personal Recommendation Forms.
 Two personal references are required from persons other than relatives who have known the applicant personally for at least two years.